Am I eligible for a return/refund?

 Businesses are not required by law to provide refunds to consumers simply because a consumer changed their mind about a purchase when there is no major or minor failure in relation to the good and the good was properly described.

 This change of mind policy does not affect your rights under the Australian Consumer Law.
 If you purchased a product with a major fault, you have the right to ask for your choice of a replacement or refund.
 If you purchased a product with a minor fault, we can choose to give you a free repair instead of a replacement or refund.

 When can I return faulty goods?

 Under the ACL, consumers can return faulty goods within a reasonable time.
 The term “reasonable time” is not defined by the ACL.
-The nature of our goods a reasonable amount of time is 6 months for any assessment.
-Goods returned outside this duration cannot be accessed purely based on the time passed.
+Due to the nature of our goods a reasonable amount of time is 6 months.
+Goods returned outside this duration cannot be assessed purely based on the time passed.